Septic tanks / soak aways, Conservancy tanks and Packaged plants in Noordhoek

 What is a conservancy tank?

-When Council deems that a septic tank is not permitted, but water borne sewage is not available, conservancy tanks will have been installed.
+When Council deems that a septic tank is not permitted, but water borne sewage is not available, conservancy tanks or packaged plants will have been installed.
 These are essentially storage tanks without an outlet, which means they must be emptied regularly.
+Septic tanks are no longer allowed in new builds, although existing (approved) systems can still be replaced.

 - prevent chemicals entering the septic tank.